 Where and when will they work?

-We are planning to make the service available from Spring 2025 to anyone living or working within the designated areas of Coley Park and Southcote, where significant deprivation and need has been identified in the local communities.
+The service is available to anyone living within designated areas of Coley and Southcote.
+These are areas of West Reading where significant deprivation and need has been identified in the local communities.

 What does the Parish Nurse do?